-These guidelines are intended to provide clear information on what the requirements of our rules in 68A-27.007, F. A. C as it relates to intentional and incidental take permitting.
+These Guidelines are intended to provide clear information on the requirements established in F. A. C. related to intentional and incidental take permitting.
 They also provide guidance on species range, survey methodology, and recommended practices.

-Below are the guidelines approved by the Commission
+Below are the Guidelines approved by the Commission